DataDog/hiring-engineers/answers.md

 ![host ip](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/avg_threshold_vs_only_once.png)

 ######Bonus Question
 In order to set up the downtime, I went to the UI and first was a bit confused because there was no option to set a weekly recurring downtime on the UI where I could check physical days.
-I'd suggest to add a little toggleable question bubble next to the days to make it more obvious that that's how you set weekly reminders.
+I'd suggest to add a little question bubble popup next to the days to make it more obvious that that's how you set weekly reminders.
 I started messing around with the time options and eventually found the weekly option.

 Here are the screenshots of the downtime emails as well as the settings page for each downtime.